DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 ### ref<br/>reference
 <a name="ref"></a>
 <a name="reference"></a>
 A <dfn>reference</dfn> or <dfn>ref</dfn> is an object that physically exists in the game world.
 These are a kind of [form](#form), and Bethesda conceptualizes them as forms which "refer" to a [base form](#base%20form) that defines their shared properties.
 (The base form is often referred to as the reference's "base.")
+Under the hood, base form types are typically subclasses of `TESObject`; thus, "object reference."

 Using the term "reference" for this is, obviously, a bit confusing, since plenty of things can "refer" to each other without constituting this particular kind of "reference."
-DovahKit therefore prefers the term "ref," though documentation may also refer to "[ObjectReferences](#ObjectReference)" or to `TESObjectREFR`, the internal class name for refs.
+DovahKit therefore prefers the term "ref," though documentation may also refer to "[ObjectReferences](#ObjectReference)" or to `TESObjectREFR`, the game's internal class name for refs.

 * A reference's location is stored as its position and rotation within a "parent [cell](#cell)."
 Sometimes, the "parent [worldspace](#worldspace)" of a ref's parent cell may be referred to as the ref's own "parent worldspace," but this is a linguistic shortcut; refs do not store their containing worldspace.
 * References are typically loaded and unloaded on demand, unless they are [persistent](#persistent).